danilopucci/httpclient/README.md

   std::this_thread::sleep_for(std::chrono::milliseconds(10000));
 }
 ```
-You can find more examples in examples folder

 ### URLs
 It can handle multiple URL formats, both on HTTP and HTTPS.
+In case of hiding "https://" or "http://" it assumes that it is http and use the plain mode request.

 Some examples are:
 ```
 Basic HTTP URL:
 http://www.example.com